How to Draw a Bat

 Rather than duplicate the ear for the other side, repeat steps 10 and 11 so that the two ears are slightly different.
 This gives your illustration more interest!

 Bring Up the Opacity

 Finally, turn the opacity to 100% on all layers to reveal the true vibrant colors.

 You're done!
 Conbatulations!

-If you want to add a body and wings, go for it!
-You can draw the simple shapes with the Pen Tool or free-hand draw them with the Brush Tool.
+If you want to add a body and wings to your amazing bat drawing, go for it!
+You can draw the simple shapes with the Pen Tool or draw them free-hand using the Brush Tool.